-Obama Says Trump Administration “Rejects The Future” By Dropping Paris Agreement
+Obama Responds To Trump Dropping Out Of Paris Agreement

 Trump made his announcement from the Rose Garden of the White House.
 He said he made his decision because the deal was "non-binding" and "draconian," but added that he could consider renegotiating.

 He made that clear in a statement he put out on Thursday about Trump's decision:

 In a statement put out by the office of Barack Obama on Thursday, the former president discussed the origin of the Paris agreement, which was signed in December 2015.

 Obama is a big supporter of combatting climate change and was at the head of making the Paris climate accord a reality.